Who Is Megyn Kelly?

 Move to NBC

-During her tenure at Fox, Kelly raised eyebrows with her assertions about the “whiteness” of Jesus and Santa Claus, her rejection of the label "feminist," as well as irking some of Fox’s typically conservative viewership with her vocal support of same-sex marriage.
+During her tenure at Fox, Kelly raised eyebrows with her assertions about the “whiteness” of Jesus and Santa Claus and her rejection of the label "feminist," while also irking some of Fox’s typically conservative viewership with her vocal support of same-sex marriage.
 However, despite these controversies, Kelly became one of the most popular news journalists on television, surpassing Fox News colleague Bill O’Reilly's ranking among younger viewers.
-She has been featured in cover stories for magazines such as Vanity Fair and Variety, and in 2014, TIME magazine included her on its list of the 100 Most Influential People in the World.
+She was featured in cover stories for magazines such as Vanity Fair and Variety, and in 2014, TIME magazine included her on its list of the 100 Most Influential People in the World.
 In 2016 she released her memoir Settle for More.

 In January 2017, Kelly announced that she was leaving Fox to join NBC News to host her own daytime news program, anchor a Sunday night news show and contribute to the network's breaking news, political and special event coverage.
 Kelly posted about the move on Facebook: "Over a dozen years ago I started at Fox News in a job that would change my life.
 Now, I have decided to end my time at FNC, incredibly enriched for the experiences I've had."

 NBC debuted the morning show Megyn Kelly Today in September 2017, but the host got off to a rocky start when early guest Jane Fonda chafed at a question about plastic surgery, and she never quite found her footing in her new home.

 On October 23, 2018, Kelly made a controversial comment about people who wear blackface makeup on Halloween during Megyn Kelly Today.
 “What is racist?” she asked.
 “You truly do get in trouble if you are a white person who puts on blackface at Halloween or a black person who puts on white face. ...
 That was okay when I was a kid, as long as you were dressing like a character.”